Conservation Grants

 Historic Structures Fund

-The HSF is now open.
+The HSF grant scheme is now open.
 The fund offers grants from €50,000 to €200,000, up to 50% of eligible costs.
 The core aims of the Historic Structures Fund (HSF) are to enable large-scale conservation works where the historic structure is considered especially significant and in need of urgent repair, encourage the regeneration and reuse of historic structures, support employment in the conservation and construction sectors, and build resilience in our historic structures to enable them to withstand the effects of climate change.

 For 2026, the HSF will focus on larger enhancement, refurbishment or reuse projects involving heritage structures (Protected Structures or historic buildings in an Architectural Conservation Area), where: